Félix Vallotton: Early life

 Vallotton was born into a conservative middle-class family in Lausanne, the third of four children.
 His father owned a pharmacy, and later purchased a chocolate factory.
 His mother, Emma, was the daughter of a furniture craftsman.
 His family environment was warm but strict, in the Swiss Protestant tradition.
 Beginning in 1875 he attended the Collège Cantonal, graduating with a degree in classical studies in 1882.
-He also began to attend the drawing classes of the painter Jean-Samson Guignard, normally reserved for most advanced students, where he showed a particular skill in close observation and realism.
+He also began to attend the drawing classes of the painter Jean-Samson Guignard, normally reserved for the most advanced students, where he showed a particular skill in close observation and realism.
 When he completed the course, he persuaded his parents to let him go to Paris to study art seriously.

 In January 1882 he settled in Rue Jacob in the neighborhood of Saint-Germain-des-Prés, and enrolled in Académie Julian, where he studied with the portrait painter Jules Joseph Lefebvre and the history painter Gustave Boulanger, and where he perfected his technical skills.
 He spent many hours in the Louvre, and he greatly admired the works of Leonardo da Vinci, Holbein, Dürer, and more modern painters, including Goya and Manet, and especially Ingres, whose works were models for Vallotton throughout his life.

 In 1883, Vallotton's father wrote to Lefebvre, questioning whether his son could make a living as a painter.
 Lefebre responded that the young Vallotton had the talent and ability to succeed.
 In the same year, Vallotton succeeded in the rigorous competition to enter the École des Beaux-Arts, but decided instead to remain at the Académie Julian, where his friends were.
 He also began to frequent the cafés and cabarets of Montmartre.

 In 1885 the methodical Vallotton began keeping a notebook, called his Livre de Raison, in which he listed all of his paintings, drawings, sculptures and prints.
 He kept the log his entire life.
 When he died, it listed one thousand seven hundred works.

-In the same year he presented his first works at the Paris Salon; the Ingresque Portrait of Monsieur Ursenbach as well as his first painted self-portrait, which received an honorable mention.
-In the same year he presented a painting at the Salon des beaux-arts in Geneva.
+In the same year he presented his first works at the Paris Salon, the Ingresque Portrait of Monsieur Ursenbach, as well as his first painted self-portrait, which received an honorable mention.
+That same year he also presented a painting at the Salon des beaux-arts in Geneva.